cp2k/cp2k/README_cmake.md

 - BLAS / LAPACK / SCALAPACK : use the options 'CP2K_BLAS_VENDOR' and
-'CP2K_SCALPACK_VENDOR' if you know that 'MKL' or 'SCI' (cray libsci) are present. '-DCP2k_BLAS_VENDOR=OpenBLAS' will also help cmake to find OpenBLAS if it is used.
+'CP2K_SCALPACK_VENDOR' if you know that 'MKL' or 'SCI' (cray libsci) are present. '-DCP2k_BLAS_VENDOR=OpenBLAS' will also help CMake to find OpenBLAS if it is used.
 Detecting the scalapack library might also fail if the user environment is not properly set up.